-Figure 5: MPTrain's User Interface: (a) Main window with current heart-rate, speed, song being played and desired workout pattern; (b) User's profile window, with the user's name, age, weight and minimum and maximum allowed heart-rates.

-imposed to the desired workout depicting the user's actual performance.
+Figure 5 shows some screenshots of MPTrain's interface.
+On the left, there is MPTrain's main interface window.
+The solid graph in the center of the window depicts the desired workout pattern for that day.
+It consists of a graph of the desired workout heart-rate (y-axis) -as % of the user's maximum allowed heart-rate- over time (x-axis).
+In the Figure, the depicted workout contains a warm-up period (left-most part of the graph), with desired heart-rate at 35% of the maximum heart-rate, followed by successively more intense running periods (desired heart-rates at 80,85 and 90% of the maximum heart-rate) and ended by a cool-down phase (right-most part of the graph), with desired heart-rate at 40% of the maximum heart-rate.
+When MPTrain is in operation, a line graph is superimposed to the desired workout depicting the user's actual performance.
 This allows the user to compare in real-time his/her performance to the desired one.
 The user can easily specify his/her desired workout by either selecting one of the pre-defined workouts or creating a new one (as a simple text file).
 At the bottom of the Figure there is the name of the song currently being played, the total time of workout and the amount of time that the current song has been playing for.
-Finally, on the top of the Figure, there is the % of battery life left on the sensing module, the user's current speed and heart-rate, the total number of steps and the total number of calories burned.
+Finally, on the top of the Figure, there is the % of battery life left on the sensing module, the user's current speed, the total number of steps and the user's current heart-rate.

-The right image on the Figure depicts the interface window with some of the user's personal information, including the user's name, age and weight, and his/her resting and maximum allowed heart-rates.
+The right image on the Figure depicts the interface window with some of the user's personal information, including the user's name, and his/her resting and maximum allowed heart-rates.